-Our oil tubing is crucial for efficient oil extraction, transporting hydrocarbons from the wellbore to the surface with superior reliability.
-Designed for durability and high performance, our tubing features high strength steel construction, excellent corrosion resistance, and a seamless design to prevent leaks.
+Future Energy Steel’s API 5CT Oil Tubing is crucial for efficient oil extraction, transporting hydrocarbons from the wellbore to the surface with superior reliability.
+Designed for durability and high performance, our tubing features high-strength steel construction, excellent corrosion resistance, and a seamless design to prevent leaks.
 Available in various sizes and grades, it meets diverse project requirements.
 Ideal for harsh environments, our oil tubing ensures long-lasting service, reduced maintenance costs, and enhanced operational safety, making it a preferred choice in the oil and gas industry, and the commonly used steel grades are J55, K55, N80-1, N80Q, L80, L80-9Cr, L80-13Cr, C90, T95, P110, Q125, etc. The specifications of the tubing we supply are EU or NU, with an outer diameter from 1.050″(26.67mm) to 4 1/2″(114.3mm).
-To learn more about our products, please contact [email protected].
+To learn more about our products or get a quote, please contact [email protected].

 FAQs